Roomify/repairtagger-docs/index.rst

 A physical tag that is attached to the item to be repaired.
 This tag must have a number, either embedded in a QR code, or written on the tag.

-See: Scanning_ for a description of tag options.
+See: `Tag Options`_ for a description of tag options, and `Scanning a tag`_ to learn how to scan a tag.

-.. _Scanning: :ref:`scan`
+.. _Tag Options: :ref:`tagoptions`
+.. _Scanning a tag: :ref:`scantag`

 Ticket
 ______

 A record in Repairtagger that stores the information about an item that needs repair.
-A ticket will have a reference to the customer it is for, the repair(s) to be done,  the amount charged for each repair, how much the customer paid on dropoff, and optionally, notes and photos.
+A ticket will have a reference to the customer it is for, the repair(s) to be done,  the amount charged for each repair, how much the customer paid when they dropped the item off, and optionally, notes and photos.

 See: `Creating a ticket`_ for more details.